mikemckiernan/GenerativeAIExamples/docs/rag/configuration.md

     model_engine: An enum specifying the backend name hosting the model.
 Options currently supported are:
     1. `triton-trt-llm` for using locally deployed LLM models.
 Follow steps [here](../../RetrievalAugmentedGeneration/README.md#local-llm-setup) to understand how to deploy and use on-prem deployed models.
-    2. `ai-playground` for using NV AI Playground based models.
+    2. `nv-ai-foundation` for using NV AI Playground based models.
 Follow steps [here](../../RetrievalAugmentedGeneration/README.md#1-qa-chatbot----nvidia-ai-foundation-inference-endpoint) to understand how to deploy and use TRT-LLM optimized playground models from cloud.

 #### Text Splitter Configuration
 This section covers the settings for the Text Splitter component.